What you eat determines how well your brain functions. Yet many adults with ADHD have horrid diets and eating habits.

 We forget to eat.
 We skip meals.
 We forget to grocery shop.
 When hunger catches up with us, we end up eating whatever we can get our hands-on.
 We binge on junk food in an unconscious effort to self-medicate.

-All this plays havoc on the ADD brain.
+All this plays havoc on the ADHD brain.

 ADHD guru Dr. Ned Hallowell says, “If you don’t eat properly, you can become distracted, impulsive and restless.
 You can look like you have ADD even if you don’t!”

-I’ve read many people with ADD do better on a higher protein, lower “simple” carbohydrate diet.
-But what does that mean?
-Let’s unwrap the mysteries of food and ADD so you can eat a diet that supports your brain.
+Let’s unwrap the mysteries of food and ADHD so you can eat a diet that supports your brain.

 Your goal is to give your brain a constant supply of protein and at the same time reduce artificial ingredients.
 You need:

 - Protein with every meal.
 Found in meat, eggs, cheese, yogurt, cottage cheese, nuts, soy, and beans; some proteins are high in fat so keep your portions small.
 Nuts (almonds, walnuts, cashews, etc.), cheese and beef jerky are all easy protein-rich snacks.

 - Fruits and vegetables.
-Since ADD adults avoid anything too challenging, select fruits and vegetables that are easy to prepare and eat.
-Those pre-washed and cut bags of lettuce and carrots are worth the extra expense!
+Since ADHD adults avoid anything too challenging, select fruits and vegetables that are easy to prepare and eat.
+I find pre-washed and cut bags of lettuce and carrots are worth the extra expense!

 - Whole grains (complex carbohydrates).
-That means whole wheat flours, crackers, cereals and pastas and brown rice.
+Think whole wheat flours, crackers, cereals and pastas and brown rice.
 The words ‘whole wheat’ must be on the package’s ingredients list for the product to truly be whole wheat.

 - A complete vitamin and mineral supplement.
 Even if you do manage to eat a good diet, numerous studies show our bodies and brains need more vitamins and minerals than we get from our food.